josejavierpaez/Crud-android/README.md

 3. delete data
 4. show data
 5. show a list of users using spinners
+6. show a list of users using a listView

 # WHAT IS THERE LEFT TO DO?

-1. will list a list of users using a listView
+1. show the data in a RecyclerView